Amortized Bayesian Workflow: Amortized initialization for NUTS

 \section{Amortized initialization for NUTS}

 In addition to ChEES-HMC, we evaluate the effectiveness of amortized posterior draws as initializations for the NUTS sampler.
+The experimental settings mirror those used for ChEES-HMC (\autoref{sec:amortized_init_chees}), except that we launch only four chains, which is the typical configuration for NUTS.
 As shown in \autoref{fig:exp:nuts_inits_comparison}, amortized initializations reduce the number of required warm-up iterations for both the GEV problem and the decision model.
-For the psychometric curve and Bernoulli GLM problems, all three initialization methods (amortized, PSIS-refined, and random) yield similar convergence behavior according to $\hat{R}$ diagnostic.
+For the psychometric curve and Bernoulli GLM problems, all three initialization methods (amortized, PSIS-refined, and random) yield similar convergence behavior according to the $\hat{R}$ diagnostic \citep{Vehtari2021rhat}.

 Notably, NUTS generally requires fewer warm-up iterations than ChEES-HMC across the evaluated problems, suggesting that while amortized initializations are still beneficial, the relative gain is more pronounced for ChEES-HMC, which runs many short chains in parallel.